Climate change. Nature recovery. Sustainable communities. Low carbon transport.

 2022 – preferred issues and options with formal consultation at the end of the year

 2023 – draft plan with formal consultation at the end of the year

 The dates are approximate.
 Process may be altered if the current Planning White Paper becomes a bill and is enacted.

-In June and July 2021 we are running thematic workshops for stakeholder groups.
+In June and July 2021 we ran thematic workshops for stakeholder groups.
 In the autumn we will run more sessions for residents and target audiences.
-We welcome comments by email to firstname.lastname@example.org in response to any of the questions for debate listed in Part 4 of the local plan review Topic Papers, by November 2021.
+We welcome comments by email to firstname.lastname@example.org in response to any of the questions for debate listed in Part 4 of the local plan review Topic Papers, by the end of November 2021.